netanelazran11/BiomedSciAI_ACL_Project/bmfm_targets/evaluation/benchmark_configs/README.md

 ## Instructions

 When a new checkpoint is obtained, modify the `bmfm_targets/evaluation/benchmark_configs/config.yaml` fields:
-- `checkpoint_path` path to ckpt file eg `/dccstor/bmfm-targets/models/omics/transcriptome/scRNA/pretrain/bmfm.targets.slate.bert.110m.scRNA.RDA.v1/last-v3.ckpt`
+- `checkpoint_path` path to ckpt file
 - `checkpoint_name`: name that will be used on clearml and on the file system for artifacts created, eg `rda_v1`
 - `output_directory`: where all the artifacts will be created.
 Can be reused for many checkpoints or shared by users.
-New subdirectories will be created for each new `checkpoint_name` Warning: If running with the same checkpoint name the artifacts will be overwritten. eg `/dccstor/bmfm-targets1/users/dmichael/benchmarking/`
+New subdirectories will be created for each new `checkpoint_name` Warning: If running with the same checkpoint name the artifacts will be overwritten.

 In `benchmark_run.sh` choose a way to launch your job by modifying the `PREFIX_CMD` amd `SUFFIX_CMD` commands.
 When you are ready simply run `bash benchmark_run.sh` and the benchmarking tasks will be launched.

 ### Key Configuration Details

-- The benchmarks run sequence classification (train and test) and embedding generation, using the main entry point for the scRNA foundation model, `bmfm-targets-scbert`.
+- The benchmarks run sequence classification (train and test) and embedding generation, using the main entry point for the scRNA foundation model, `bmfm-targets-run`.
 - For the predict task, we are assuming the model was trained with MLM and therefore require `data_module.collation_strategy=language_modeling`.
 We also remove the model settings `~model` so that everything is loaded from the ckpt.
 - Tasks will be created in ClearML `bmfm-targets/evaluation/{checkpoint_name}/${DATASET}ft` and ` bmfm-targets/evaluation/{checkpoint_name}/${DATASET}zero_shot`
 - If a job fails, users should check the ClearML dashboard for logs and debugging information.